HOW CHILD CUSTODY MODIFICATION WORKS IN IDAHO?

 Parent’s schedules and life events don’t always allow the parents to maintain the same schedule, and therefore the initial parenting plan may need modified once or multiple times over the minor children’s lifetime.
 So, when the parents’ schedules no longer fit with the current custody order/parenting plan, the parents need to modify the parenting plan with the other parent.
 In some circumstances, the parents have a good relationship and can agree on modifying some or all of the terms that were put in place in the initial, or subsequent, parenting plan.
 In other circumstances, the parents’ relationship is a constant war and they cannot agree on anything.
-That being said, the attorney at Idaho Divorce Center is here to assist in achieving your goals in modifying an existing parenting plan.

 In order to modify an existing parenting plan, the parent that wants to modify the parenting plan is under the burden to prove that there has been a substantial and permanent change in circumstances.
 If the other parent challenges the change in circumstances, it will be up to you and your attorney to prove the change.
 Although not an exhaustive list, some of the situations that would justify a modification of the parenting plan include:

-- the other parent getting remarried,
+- Other parent getting remarried

 HIRE A TREASURE VALLEY DIVORCE LAWYER